TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 ### Source Code Segment

 TODO: Pick one example of a source code segment found in one of the course projects.
 Your response to this question should furnish an input to a Python function, the output of the Python function when provided with the input, and the source code of the Python function itself.
 Your response to this question should also walk through the lines of the source code in detail, demonstrating your understanding of all the technical software engineering details associated with this source code.
-Your response to this question must contain a fenced code block with the Python source code that you found in the project's GitHub repository.
+Your response to this question must contain a fenced code block with the Python code that you found in the project's GitHub repository.

 ### Overall Project Assessment